-Old-school cafeteria peanut butter squares started with a peanut butter oatmeal cookie bar and were topped with creamy peanut butter and a chocolate fudge frosting.
+Old-school cafeteria peanut butter squares started with a soft peanut butter oatmeal cookie bar, topped with creamy peanut butter and chocolate fudge frosting.

-And although these bars are no longer served in school cafeterias due to peanut allergy concerns, these were the treats I grew up on.
-They were hands down my favorite lunchtime treat and I grabbed one every chance I could.
+They’re no longer served in schools due to peanut allergy concerns, but I grew up on these.
+They were my favorite lunchtime treat, and I grabbed one every chance I could.

 What Pan To Use